 They even delivered a copy to Spike Milligan - in person!

 I think the single versions were all slightly remixed for radio play - none of them include the spoken word Richard Wilson intro which is the sole remaining evidence of the spoken links which were a prominent feature of the original version of Strawbs first album.

-The promo version is dated 22 NOV 1968.
+The promo version is dated 22 Nov 1968.

-News to me, but, courtesy of Alison Brown, we now know that A&M Argentina picked up on this release (albeit a few months later than other places, probably to coincide with the release of the album in June 1969).
+A&M Argentina picked up on this release (albeit a few months later than other places, probably to coincide with the release of the album in June 1969).
 Wonder what the Argentinian record buying public thought of this one ....